 Process safety engineers require strong interpersonal skills under their belts too.
 You need to be able to chat to people working across all areas of CPI to get the job done, which just so happens to be Mona’s favourite part of the job.
 “The knowledge base is so extensive, and CPI gives you the opportunity to learn from these different areas and to use that learning to help with other people in other areas,” Mona commented.

 A big appeal for Mona is how varied each day is: “The diversity of work you get is so interesting!
 One day you could be working on a pharmaceutical project the next day could be biotechnology, the next day it could be process safety scale-up.”

-We want Mona’s story to help to challenge the misconception that engineering is not a place for women.
-Join the process engineer’s mission to bring positive innovations to our society, our environment and the economy, let’s create a positive impact on the world.
-For Mona, engineering is not only helping her to solve global issues but contribute to her professional development: “Engineering opened a lot of doors for me and this led me to CPI where I think that I’m thriving, and it allows you to express yourself and the knowledge that you have.”
+We want Mona’s story to challenge the misconception that engineering is not a place for women.
+Join her mission as a Process Engineer to bring positive innovations to our society, our environment, and the economy and positively impact the world.
+For Mona, engineering is not only helping her solve global issues but contributes to her professional development: “Engineering opened a lot of doors for me, and this led me to CPI where I think that I’m thriving, and it allows you to express yourself and the knowledge that you have.”

 Enjoyed this article?
 Keep reading more expert insights...

 CPI ensures that great inventions gets the best opportunity to become a successfully marketed product or process.
 We provide industry-relevant expertise and assets, supporting proof of concept and scale up services for the development of your innovative products and processes.